The short version

 Study into room temperature in patients with sleep apnea

-In an interesting study in 2012, researchers monitored the sleep of people with untreated obstructive sleep apnea in three different room temperatures: 16°C, 20°C, and 24°C.
+In a study in 2012, researchers monitored the sleep of people with untreated obstructive sleep apnea in three different room temperatures: 16°C, 20°C, and 24°C.

 Hot flashes and ambient temperatures study